SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/changing-settings.html.md

 Click **Single sign-on** in the **Settings** menu in the navigator.

-At the top left corner there is a template chooser.
-The chosen option has an effect on the panel look.
-The default template is Custom and it allows for a very detailed configuration with virtually any authorization server using OAuth2 Authentication code grant.
+At the top left, you can choose a template.
+The chosen option has an effect on the look of the panel.
+The default template is "Custom" which allows for a very detailed configuration with virtually any authorization server using OAuth2 authentication code grant.
 Other templates provide simplified views for well known and supported authorization servers.
-In the next steps there will be first definition of how to use Custom template followed by a view dedicate for Azure Active directory
+In the next steps there will first be a definition of how to use the "Custom" template followed by a view dedicated to Azure Active directory.

 ##### Custom template